-Quarterly Investment Commentary, October 2016Submitted by Harvest Asset Group, LLC. on November 1st, 2016
+Quarterly Investment Commentary, October 2016Submitted by Harvest Asset Group - Fee-Only Financial Planner on November 1st, 2016

 The market once again confounded the instincts of nervous investors and went up, instead of down, during Q3 2016.
 What worried investors last quarter included the Brexit scare and potential Fed rate hikes.